|ARB Notice regarding KIAF-1340 Service Approval Handbook, 2020-03-30

 Accredited Assessor conducts assessment relative to appropriate Service Assessment Criteria.
 Accredited Assessor produces a Kantara Assessor Report (KAR).
 Applicant works with the Assessor to address non-conforming service areas

-7) Applicant submits to the Secretariat the full approval package, including, KAR, completed Statement of Conformity (SoC), detailed S3A and updated application.
+7) Applicant submits to the Secretariat the approval package, including, KAR, completed Statement of Conformity (SoC), detailed S3A and updated application.

 8) Kantara Evaluation & Decision.
 Assurance Review Board (ARB) evaluates material, seeking clarification if needed.
 ARB makes a recommendation to the Kantara Board of Trustees to Approve License Grant, Approve License Grant with Conditions or Deny License Grant.